Jennifer C. Faustman

 Community Education Alliancejeanne.firstname.lastname@example.org

 Jeanne began working with children and families after graduating with a Bachelor of Science from Penn State in 1978.
-She worked in community based behavioral health managing a home supporting children and adults who were discharged from Pennhurst State School, an institution that was closed by the state due to incidents of abuse and neglect.
+She worked in community based behavioral health managing a home supporting children and adults who were discharged from Pennhurst State School.

-In 1999 Jeanne began working as a school social worker at Delaplaine McDaniel School, a Philadelphia School District school in Point Breeze.
+In 1999 Jeanne began working at Delaplaine McDaniel School, a Philadelphia School District school in Point Breeze.
 She worked there for three years supervising social work interns and managing the social worker at the Annex school.

 In December 2003 Jeanne brought her years of experience helping inner city youth and their families to Belmont Charter School, where she initially worked in a pilot program serving students who demonstrated serious behavioral challenges and then was made the Director of Family Support Services.